Content personalization and placeholders

 Syntax

-It’s just a matter of encapsulating the property name in double curly brackets.
+All you need to do is encapsulate the property name in double curly brackets.

 For example, firstname becomes {{firstname}}.
 For custom properties, start with props.
 For example, yourCustomProp becomes {{props.yourCustomProp}}.